 Religion in Mozambique

 Christian (mainly Roman Catholic), Muslim and Hindu.
 Many also follow traditional beliefs.

 Social Conventions in Mozambique

 Shaking hands is the customary form of greeting.
-The courtesies and modes of address customary in Portugal and other Latin countries are still observed.
 Casual wear is acceptable.
 Formal dress is seldom required.

-Photography: Visitors should not take photographs of soldiers, airports, bridges or government/public buildings, since this is illegal.
+Photography: Visitors should not take photographs of soldiers, airports, bridges or government/public buildings.
 Only photos of beaches and other tourist sites may be taken.

 Language in Mozambique